SheepBottoms/sheepbottoms.github.io/_posts/2018-05-23-bonus-post-learning-japanese.markdown

 **Why Japanese?**

 I wanted to learn a few phrases before our trip.
 When I have studied languages in the past (this will be my third language to attempt to learn) I have found an abundance of great learning tools that help me get started.
 I can quickly learn a few phrases, build some good habits and maintain momentum for about 6 months when whatever tool I was using ends.
 Nobody is fluent from Duolingo, maybe you can read a bit by the end but really you just want to throw up if you have to repeat the “basic phrases” exercise one more time or look at any more ads.
-There is always a huge gap, the intermittent gap, where there is barley anything the help you learn your new language.
+There is always a huge gap, the intermittent gap, where there is barley anything to help you learn your new language.
 My bilingual coworkers describe a point where they no longer needed to translate in their heads.
 It’s a tipping point where suddenly movies, books, news and all kinds of media become available.
 Having conversations, though awkward, become possible and productive.
 I’ve never reached this point but, **life goal**, I really want to find it at least once…

 So why Japanese?
 I am blown away by the resources I’ve found!
 Not only are they excellent and engaging compared to any of the other crap I’ve tried, they are long term.
 1-2 years of material. *Assuming I stick with it* I believe that with the plan below I will be able to read quite a bit in one year and read just about anything in two.
 I will be able to speak and have conversations with a vocab of about 3000+ words (85% of the language) and hopefully, hopefully, hopefully, bridge the intermittent gap.